On Academics, Education, and the Institutions of Knowledge

 In one corner of this spectrum are the ancient mystery religions, and newer religions like Scientology that revive that mysterian approach.
 In another are the more familiar modern proselytizing religions.
 In a third corner are the freethinking researchers who withhold the information they discover from free public access, including both the likes of medieval alchemists secretly investigating ways to turn lead into gold, and the likes of modern trade-secret corporate research, and paywalled, limited-access research journals.
-In the last corner far opposite mystery religions would be positions that are so in favor of freedom of thought that they would oppose even non-religious education or even personal critical argument, opting for a complete "agree to disagree" attitude, and so in favor of distribution of information that they have no respect for the privacy of information that is not relevant to the public discourse.
+In the last corner far opposite mystery religions would be positions that are so in favor of freedom of thought that they would oppose even non-religious education or even personal critical argument, and yet simultaneously so in favor of distribution of information that they have no respect for people who aren't interested in hearing their preaching and just want to mull things over themselves.

-I consider my position centrally located on this spectrum, respecting privacy and education while opposing mystery and religion.
+I consider my position centrally located on not only that diagonal axis but this entire two-dimensional spectrum, respecting both private belief and public education, while opposing both mystery and religion.

 This academic spectrum is analogous to two-dimensional political spectra that juxtapose an axis of political authority or liberty against an axis of the equality or hierarchy of wealth distribution.
 I will address such a political spectrum in my later essay on governance, wherein I will also discuss the relationship of the terms "conservative", "moderate", and "progressive" to such a spectrum.
 My view is that those terms do not refer to one of the axes of such a two-dimensional spectrum, but rather form a third axis entirely, one not about where on that two-dimension spectrum one's ideal system would fall, but how one approaches change toward their goal, wherever on the spectrum it should be.
 Those terms are equally applicable to a third dimension to this academic spectrum here.